Wilmington Sharks: Coaching staff

 Austin Skipper joins the Sharks as an assistant coach, but he is no stranger to the organization.
-A Wilmington, NC native Skipper pitched consequently for the Sharks from 2018-2023.
+A Wilmington, NC native Skipper pitched consequently for the Sharks from 2018 to 2023.
 He played under Manager Russ Burroughs for the past three seasons.
 Skipper attended William Peace University where he was a 4-year starter and won All-Conference Honors in 2021.
 With two years of eligibility left he then attended Methodist University where he was voted team captain for the 2023 season.
 Skipper received his MBA in Business Administration at Methodist University all while achieving scholar athlete honors.

 Adam Cardin returns to the Sharks in 2024 after serving as an assistant in 2023.
 He has coached within the CPL for 7 Seasons.
-Cardin’s intro to coaching was with the GCL Pirates in Bradenton, FL after his playing career ended.
+Cardin's intro to coaching was with the GCL Pirates in Bradenton, FL after his playing career ended.
 Active in player development, he has seen 25 former players selected in the MLB draft and worked with former MLB All Stars.
 Cardin is a graduate of UNCW and currently resides in Wilmington with his family.